Tuesday, October 28, 2014

 “No need for drugs when you are already emotionally high.”

-The strident drum score of Antonio Sanchez is jazzy, rhythmic, and sometimes a “wild mambo.”
+Antonio Sanchez’s strident drum score is jazzy, rhythmic, and sometimes a “wild mambo.”
 Towards the end, the drums become dissonant and chaotic, enhancing the story to total madness with an unexpected resolution.

 This movie seems to be shot in three days, but its chronicle of the shooting is much more complicated than that.
 It requires planning, building, lighting, choreography, and many rehearsals to obtain the perfect timing, making everything happen at the precise moment.